nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Sometimes, you may want to view the details of a client profile or the interactions you have had with a client to quickly catch up before contacting them.

-This section contains multiple commands that allow you to view various details of your clients that is collated in a single view for your convenience.
+This section contains multiple commands that allow you to view various details of your clients that are collated in a single view for your convenience.

 ### Viewing the list of clients: ***list***